brapse/ssej/README.md

 SSEJ
 ====

-ssej is a toy stream processesing tool you can use from the command line to work with text.
+ssej is a multicore stream processesing tool you can use from the command line to work with text.

 Usage
 -----